s520145/ResearchTree/README.md

 -  Added option to hide the "Missing Meme"-warning when selecting research
 -  Fixed check for hiddenRequirements
 -  Added selectable background color
+-  Added option to not generate a research-tree, but still use the queue mechanic in the vanilla tree.
+Thanks to JiaRG